inbo/whip/docs/implementation_guidelines.md

 ## Coercing

 It is important to understand that any tool using the specification file should expects all incoming fields as string types initially (so no automatic coercing or interpretation of data types).
-When no `type` specification is applied, the value will be interpreted and tested as a string value.
-By incorporating a `type` specification, the validation tool will **first** interpret the value as the defined `type` to test it for (e.g. integer, float).
-When succeeded, the other tests will be applied on the interpreted value (integer, float).
+All implemented validation tests should be implemented based on a string as input.
+Hence, the `min` and `max` test will coerce the value to a `float` to make the numeric comparison.

 ## Validation and reporting